 All candidates, committees supporting candidates, committees campaigning for or against measures/candidates on the ballot are required to file an Organizational Report with the GEC within 10 days of spending or receiving more than $250 toward their campaign.
 Please note that expenditures of the candidate’s personal funds for campaign purposes are included in this filing threshold.
 Failure to file an Organizational Report may result in review and action by the GEC Board.
 If candidates do not spend or collect any funds toward their campaign, they are still required to file an Organizational Report on or before the day of filing for candidacy.

 Candidates and committees are required by Guam law to promptly deposit campaign contributions in a financial institution.
-Campaign funding is not required to be reported to the Department of Revenue and Taxation and are not taxable but must be reported to the GEC.
-Campaign bank accounts may only be established after the filing of an Organizational Report with the GEC as financial institutions require Organizational Reports to establish campaign-specific accounts.
+Campaign funding is not required to be reported to the Department of Revenue and Taxation and is not taxable but must be reported to the GEC.
+Campaign bank accounts can only be established after the filing of an Organizational Report with the GEC as financial institutions require Organizational Reports to establish campaign-specific accounts.

 Election Campaign Contributions and Expenditures Reports are also required of all candidates, committees supporting candidates, and committees campaigning for or against measures/candidates on the ballot.
 Please see the filing deadlines listed in the table below.